aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 ## Peer your network with the VPC

-For an Azure virtual network peering\'s state to become **connected** between networks A and B, a peering must be created both from network A to B and from B to A. See [this](https://learn.microsoft.com/en-us/azure/virtual-network/create-peering-different-subscriptions) for an overview.
+For an Azure virtual network peering's state to become **connected** between networks A and B, a peering must be created both from network A to B and from B to A. See [this](https://learn.microsoft.com/en-us/azure/virtual-network/create-peering-different-subscriptions) for an overview.
 In the case of Project VPCs, one of the networks is located in the Aiven subscription and the Aiven platform handles creating the peering from that network to the network you wish to peer.
-For this the Aiven platform\'s [Active Directory application object](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) needs permissions in your subscription.
-Because the peering is between subscriptions with different AD tenants, an application object is also needed to your AD tenant, which can be used to create the peering from your network to Aiven once it\'s been given permissions to do so.
+For this the Aiven platform's [Active Directory application object](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) needs permissions in your subscription.
+Because the peering is between subscriptions with different AD tenants, an application object is also needed to your AD tenant, which can be used to create the peering from your network to Aiven once it's been given permissions to do so.

 ### Preparation